Rethinking medical statistical inference

 The CLT is therefore much less critical in modern Bayesian analysis.
 Instead of relying on its approximations about hypothetical repeated experiments, Bayesians use computational methods to directly calculate the exact posterior distribution of belief based on the one experiment that was actually conducted.
 The focus shifts from the frequency of a statistic to the probability of a parameter.

-How does this effect “The machinary of statistical inference”?
+How does this effect “The machinery of statistical inference”?

 From a Bayesian perspective, the “machinery of statistical inference” is fundamentally different because it aims to directly estimate the probability of a hypothesis given the data, rather than calculating the probability of the data assuming a hypothesis is true.